 Call for Chapters

-Proposals are sought for an upcoming ACRL publication on the leveraging of mobile technology to enhance research and teaching services in colleges and universities.
+Proposals are sought for an upcoming ACRL publication on new approaches to liaison librarianship in academic libraries.